kzhang-repos/chat/README.md

 **Typing notification**

-Upon 'keyup' of the input box in the 'conversion' form, the client will emit an event 'typing' to the server, which will in turn emit the event 'typing' along with the socket's username to the other socket in the channel.
+Upon 'keyup' of the input box in the 'conversation' form, the client will emit an event 'typing' to the server, which will in turn emit the event 'typing' along with the socket's username to the other socket in the channel.
 If the user has not typed for more than 2 seconds, the client will emit an event 'doneTyping' to the server, which will in turn emit the event 'doneTyping' to the other socket in the channel.

 **Potential extensions**